 - You can use a compost starter or add a compost accelerator to speed up this process.
 The goal is to have a final product by early summer.

 The bottom line

-When deciding what to do with leaves, you can call a waste or junk removal company, or you can find other uses of leaves, like mulch, leaf mold or, or compost.
-There’s a solution that fits everyone’s situation.
+Getting rid of your fall leaves is just one of the many fall maintenance tasks of the season.
+When deciding what to do with leaves, you can call a waste or junk removal company, or you can find other uses for your leaves like mulch, leaf mold, or compost.

 Are there fall leaf cleanup services?

 Yes, you can hire a landscaping company to handle the entire process of gathering and removing the leaves.
-Or, you can gather and bag your leaves yourself and then turn to your city or county, waste disposal company, or a junk removal company to haul away your leaves.
+Or you can gather and bag your leaves yourself and then turn to your city or town waste disposal company, or a junk removal company to haul away your leaves.

 How long does it take for leaves to compost?

 If you start your compost pile in October or November when the leaves fall and tend to it throughout the year, your compost could be ready to be used in your gardens by early summer.